 With these numbers in mind it shouldn’t be surprising that it’s common knowledge in the juicer world that slow juicers struggle with hard vegetables and fruits more than any other type of produce.
-The typical slow juicer can extract close to 11 oz. of juice from the average soft fruit or vegetable with a starting amount of 16 oz..
-Many can extract in the 9 to 10 oz. range from leafy greens (again, with a starting amount of 16 oz.).
+The typical slow juicer can extract close to 11 oz. of juice from the average soft fruit or vegetable with a starting weight of 16 oz.
+Many can extract in the 9 to 10 oz. range from leafy greens (again, with a starting weight of 16 oz.).
 This equates to a percent yield well over 50%.

 Hard fruits and vegetables present a unique challenge to slow juicers because of the mechanism by which they extract juice.
 Slow juicers grind and crush produce to extract juice from it.
 This works very well for many fruits and vegetables and even leafy greens but not so much for especially hard produce like carrots.

-As we’ll show in just a bit, centrifugal juicers have the strong upper hand juicing this type of produce mostly because of the juicing mechanism involved in a centrifugal juicer.
-Such juicers use a fast rotating blade to cut into hard fruits and vegetables.
+As we’ll show in just a bit, centrifugal juicers have the strong upper hand juicing this type of produce – not surprisingly, because of the juicing mechanism involved in a centrifugal juicer.
+Centrifugal juicers have a fast rotating blade to cut into hard fruits and vegetables.
 This is a much more effective mechanism for extracting juice from this type of produce than crushing or grinding it.